-Phaethon is a small asteroid whose orbit crosses the orbit of Earth.
+Phaethon is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Phaethon as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 The rotation of Phaethon has been observed.
 It completes a rotation on its axis every 3.60 days.